A Simple Wish

 |Domestic Box Office: $8,345,056||Overseas Box Office: N/A|

-A Simple Wish bowed against Contact and landed poor reviews.
+The budget for A Simple Wish was $28 million and it bowed against Contact and landed poor reviews.
 The only other children’s movie that was in theaters was Disney’s Hercules and the low budget flop Wild America — but numerous family films were opening in the upcoming weeks.
 The following weekend George of the Jungle opened; the next frame saw Good Burger; then Air Bud; and then Free Willy 3: The Rescue.

 Buzz was non-existent and A Simple Wish was dead on arrival with $2,732,880 — placing #9 for the weekend led by the holdover Men In Black.
 It sank 58% to $1,146,820 in its second frame and then plummeted 65% to $400,330 in its third session.
 The domestic run closed with only $8,345,056.
 Universal would see returned about $4.5M after theaters take their percentage of the gross — far below marketing expenses and the theatrical receipts would not dent the budget.